brclar15/cmVarsityLatin/docs/ovid/hecuba1.md

-[^1]: *Troia...Hellespontus* : [square brackets] mean that the modern editor of this text feels these lines are inauthentic or supurious, meaning that prehaps Ovid did not write them and they should be taken out.
-Note, he is not confident enough to actually take them out, but leaves them in with this marking. <pointy brackets> indicate that a word or phrase should be added into a text
+[^1]: *Troia...Hellespontus* : [square brackets] mean that the modern editor of this text feels these lines are inauthentic or spurious, meaning that perhaps Ovid did not write them and they should be taken out.
+Note, he is not confident enough to actually take them out, but leaves them in with this marking. "<"pointy brackets ">" indicate that a word or phrase should be added into a text

 [^2]: *Priameia coniunx* : an adjective form of Priam's name. *Priam's spouse* is a good way to render it in English